 And whoever affords it feels very lucky to have been chosen by Allah.
 And that’s why Hajj is celebrated by the lucky hujjaj (pilgrims) and their families.

 Here, Muslims from different countries and cultures are telling how pilgrims celebrate their happiness after completing their fifth pillar.

 Raya Al-Jadir, Iraq

-the hajj returners.
-Some even hire musicians or drummers who make a hype to give the atmosphere a more party essence, people who go to the welcoming ceremony take/order famous Iraqi sweets like kelecha, baqalwa and others.
-Then the family [of the haj returner(s)] will slaughter either cow or sheep and distribute the meat to close family and the poor.
+“People who go to the welcoming ceremony take or order famous Iraqi sweets like kelecha, baqlawa, and others.
+Then the family [of the Hajj returner(s)] will slaughter either cows or sheep and distribute the meat to close family and the poor.“

 Azizah Omar, Malaysia

 “We do not have celebrations, except for having a family gathering and a small feast to welcome them home.
 When the hujjaj arrive, we sprinkle attar and rose petals over them. “

 “There was an old tradition that those who knew that they were going to Hajj hung a white flag on their windows and balconies to show their neighbors that someone in this household was going on the holy journey—a gesture of happiness and pride.”

 “But this tradition kept diminishing by years, and now the cars/vans that take the pilgrims to or from the airports raise this white flag, which means “A pilgrim on board.”